roth-hex-lab/roth-hex-lab.github.io/content/_index.md

         If you have a strong research / study background in the areas of XR, HCI, Computer Vision, Medical Engineering, or Robotics, drop us a mail and we'll get back to you.
         Interested applicants should submit:
           - One-page academic CV
-          - Two-page research statement outlining their proposed PhD thesis / PostDoc research interest (identifying a research problem and planning their research approach while reflecting on their skills and past experiences, emphasizing a clear research vision and referencing to the state-of-the-art)
+          - Two-page research statement outlining your proposed PhD thesis / PostDoc research interest (identifying a research problem and planning your research approach while reflecting on your skills and past experiences, emphasizing a clear research vision and referencing to the state-of-the-art)
           - Academic transcripts, research publications (if applicable), and two references
+          - Please provide everything in a single pdf, with a table of contents
           - Please send all application related mail to hex-application.ortho@mh.tum.de.

         ---